Stratton (company)

+Early days

 The parent company was founded in 1860 as Stratnoid, and initially made knitting needles.
 It changed its name to Stratton and in 1920, merged with Jarrett and Rainsford, to form a company named Jarrett, Rainsford and Laughton Ltd., trading as Stratton and as Stratton of Mayfair.

 In 1923, the company began assembling compacts, using components imported from the United States.
 In 1929, the company was headquartered at its Alexandra Works, Kent Street, Birmingham, with showrooms in Hamsell Street, Jewin Street, London, EC2.

 By the early 1930s, it was making its own components in Birmingham, and producing half of all the compacts made in the United Kingdom.